joegeneva/team-project-client-template/README.md

 Pages to mockup in HTML:
-  About / FAQ
+  About / FAQ (Mike Keegan)
   Course History
-  Save Page
+  Save Page (Geon Yoon)
-  Detailed Course Information
+  Detailed Course Information (Vactors)
-  Account Settings
+  Account Settings (OneManDP)
   Main-App (Anthony Depace will do mockup for this page)